WordPoints/hooks-api/README.md

 API for scripting automatic responses to user actions, being developed as a module.

+**Notice**: This extension was partly merged into WordPoints core in [#321](https://github.com/WordPoints/wordpoints/issues/321), and now contains mostly remaining experimental code relating more to achievements.

 ## Purpose

 - To provide a basic API for hooking into user actions, that can be utilized accross WordPoints's components.